 Teams will be responsible to bring the craft supplies needed for their specific crafts and should budget appropriately.
-While we do our best to make sure the craft materials are cost effective, teams may feel free to augment any materials to make them more suitable to their budget.
-There are plenty of opportunities to connect with the local children through games like soccer or Frisbee.
+While we do our best to make sure the craft materials are cost-effective, teams may feel free to augment any materials to make them more suitable for their budget.
+There are plenty of opportunities to connect with local children through games like soccer or Frisbee.
 Tuck in a soccer ball or jump rope as they are sure to come in handy.

 *Experience Mission works closely with local leaders to identify work projects and ministry opportunities that address authentic needs within the community.
 We ask that you come with a servant's heart and willingness to adapt to the unique qualities represented in each location.
 Opportunities can vary significantly from one week to the next.
 Your team may work at one location or serve at multiple locations each day.
 Due to the changing needs of our community partners, we cannot confirm your specific activities until your team arrives.

 The destination for your mission trip is Catadupa, a small village in the mountains of Jamaica.
 Catadupa is only about 20 miles south of Montego Bay, but because of poor winding roads and a somewhat indirect route, it is about an hour and twenty minute drive.
 While it may be near to the beaches and resorts of Montego Bay, it is an entirely different world.
 In Catadupa, you are far from the bright lights in a very relaxed, friendly, and close-knit community.